Primordial Black Hole Formation in Rastall Gravity: Shifted Collapse Threshold and Exponential Abundance Sensitivity: PBH Formation Criterion in Rastall Gravity

-Remarkably, the $\lambda$ dependence cancels exactly in the ratio, leaving the Jeans scale unchanged from GR.
-This is a nontrivial result of Rastall gravity during radiation domination—the modifications to gravity and the sound speed compensate each other at the linear level for the Jeans criterion.
+The $\lambda$ dependence cancels exactly in the ratio.
+The Jeans scale is unchanged from GR---a non-trivial consequence of the fact that the modifications to $G_{\rm eff}$ and $c_s^2$ carry the same factor $(1-4\lambda)$ and therefore cancel when forming their ratio.

+The Jeans wavenumber $k_J$ is a \emph{linear} quantity---it marks onset of gravitational instability in the linearised equation.
+The PBH threshold $\delta_c$ is \emph{nonlinear}: it encodes the full dynamics of collapse against pressure gradients, which is why even in GR, $\delta_c^{\rm GR} \simeq 0.414$ differs substantially from the linear Jeans value $\delta_{\rm Jeans} \simeq 1/3$ \cite{Musco2013,Musco2020,Escriva2020}.
+The cancellation in $k_J$ therefore says nothing about $\gamma$ in Eq.~(\ref{eq:deltac_param}).
+The threshold coefficient remains genuinely undetermined by linear theory.